A Public Dataset For the ZKsync Rollup: Data Schema and Processing

 The interpretation of the \stress{topics} attributes (\stress{topics$_0$}, \stress{topics$_1$}, \stress{topics$_2$}, and \stress{topics$_3$}) depends on the implementation details of the invoked function within a smart contract.
 Typically, \stress{topics$_0$} represents the event name, while subsequent topics represent indexed parameters of the event.
 The ``data'' attribute contains non-indexed event parameters.
 For example, in the context of a token transfer event, \stress{topics$_0$} might indicate the event name \stress{Transfer}, \stress{topics$_1$} and \stress{topics$_2$} could respectively denote sender and receiver addresses, and \stress{data} would typically represent the number of tokens transferred.

-\subsubsection{Hashing and Signatures}
+\subsubsection{Hashing and Signatures.}

 \stress{topics$_0$} corresponds to the hashed function signature using \stress{keccak256}~\cite{bertoni2009keccak}.
 This signature consists of the function name followed by its parameter types.
 For example, the signature of a typical \stress{Transfer} event is \stress{Transfer(address,address,uint256)}.
-After hashing it with keccak256, the result becomes \stress{0xddf2 $\cdots$ b3ef}, which is the \stress{topics$_0$}.
+After hashing it with keccak256, the result becomes \stress{0xddf2 $\cdots$ b3ef},\footnote{We shortened \stress{topics$_0$} to \stress{0xddf252ad $\cdots$ f523b3ef} for better visualization in the paper.} which is the \stress{topics$_0$}.
 Below is a Python code snippet demonstrating how to verify if a given signature matches \stress{topics$_0$}:

-\subsubsection{Event Mapping}
+\subsubsection{Event Mapping.}

-We provide a mapping of the most frequently invoked events within the ZKsync dataset in our GitHub repository~\cite{ZKsync-GitHub} under \stress{./src/utils.py\#events\_dict}.
+We provide a mapping of the top 90 most frequently invoked events within the ZKsync dataset in our GitHub repository under \stress{./src/utils.py\#events\_dict}.
 This mapping facilitates the parsing of the majority of events in our dataset.
 The mapping is structured as a dictionary where the topics$_0$ hex value serves as the key, and the corresponding value is a dictionary containing the parsed event name and its function signature.
-For instance, the Transfer event is represented as follows within the map:\footnote{We shortened \stress{topics$_0$} to \stress{0xddf252ad $\cdots$ f523b3ef} for better visualization in the paper.}
+For instance, the Transfer event is represented as follows within the map: